 There was a pioneering Austrian presence on the international club scene too.
 The first foreign transfer took place in 1905 when goalkeeper Karl Pekarna moved from Vienna to Scottish side Rangers FC.
 Records show that by 1938 some 62 Austrian professionals were playing in France alone.
 Players such as Heini Hiltl, Gustl Jordan and Rudi Hiden obtained French citizenship and went on to represent France.
 Ernst Happel, who also played in France, was part of the FIFA World XI that drew against England in 1953.

 Happel later enjoyed a glittering coaching career, landing 17 international and national titles, including the European Champion Clubs' Cup and European/South American Cup with Feyenoord in 1970, and the Champions' Cup with Hamburger SV in 1983.
-On the global stage, Happel led the Netherlands to the World Cup final at Argentina 1978.
+On the global stage, Happel led the Netherlands to the World Cup final in Argentina in 1978.
 The country's national stadium in Vienna, venue for the UEFA EURO 2008 final, is named in his honour.

 Hans Krankl was another Austrian footballing hero of the 1970s.
 A lethal striker, Krankl cemented his reputation by helping FC Barcelona lift the 1978/79 UEFA Cup Winners' Cup.
 The previous year Krankl had claimed the Golden Shoe awarded to Europe's top scorer with a 41-goal haul for SK Rapid Wien.
 His international team-mate, former midfielder Herbert Prohaska, was voted the country's Footballer of the Century.